equinor/vscode-septic/README.md

 -   GoToDeclaration: Goes to the declaration of the connected SopcXvr when referenced (e.g. in calcs, Xvr etc.)
 -   Find References: Finds all references to a (Sopc)Xvr (e.g. in calcs, object declaration, XvrPlot etc.)
 -   Ignore Diagnostics for specified paths.
+-   Documentation: Built in documentation of objects/attributes and calcs based on source code.
+-   SignatureHelp: Signature help for calcs

 ## Instructions